sliwwwa/otus/cbasic/hw01/index.md

 ## player:

--opens the API
+ - opens the API
--enters his name if he does so for the first time -loads his last save if he did that before
+ - enters his name if he does so for the first time
+  * loads his last save if he did that before
-  -saves his progress whenever he wants
+  * saves his progress whenever he wants
--progresses through the story
+ - progresses through the story
   -creates his character of different classes, abilities and perks -enters the canon or made by gamemakers levels
   -gets answered questions, answers them